Cloud infrastructure segmentation with the Check Point next-generation firewall

 page. -

-Make sure the firewall security policy rules that allow traffic are active.
-To do this, go to your PC’s
+Make sure the firewall rules allowing traffic are active by navigating to the

 yc-network-segmentation-with-checkpoint

-directory and connect to the DMZ VM over SSH:cd ~/yc-network-segmentation-with-checkpoint ssh -i pt_key.pem admin@<internal_IP_address_of_VM_in_DMZ_segment>
+directory on your PC and connecting to the DMZ-hosted VM over SSH:cd ~/yc-network-segmentation-with-checkpoint ssh -i pt_key.pem admin@<internal_IP_address_of_VM_in_DMZ_segment>

 -